HathorNetwork/rfcs/projects/wallet-lib-client-for-event-queue/0002-connection-manager-design.md

 we need to check if the fullnode we are connected to is the same and if it isn't we will need to re-sync as usual.

-To make sure we are connected to the same fullnode we will use the peer-id, an unique 32 byte identifier.
+To make sure we are connected to the same fullnode we will use the peer-id (32 byte identifier) and the `stream_id` (uuid4).